cbmono/hapijs-seed-mvc/README.md

 gulp test:unit
 ```

-### Integration Tests
+### API Tests

-Integration Tests are stored under `/tests/integration` and are meant to test the API end-points, for instance: `curl localhost:3000/healthcheck`
+API Tests are stored in `/tests/api` and are meant to test the RESTful end-points of your App.
+For instance: `curl localhost:3000/healthcheck`

 In order to test the server responses you have to start the server in a new terminal/tab:
 ```